 You know those moments when everyone’s hot and tired, and it’s that awkward time of day when it’s not quite time for dinner, but too late to go to the beach or swimming pool?
 That’s when you need a simple, water-based activity that will cool even the worst toddler tantrums.

 Here are 10 awesome and fun water activities your baby or toddler will love

 1. Wash the dishes

 You gotta train them while they’re young, right?
 You’ll be surprised how much your toddler will love pretending to do ‘adult’ chores and wash up in a little plastic bucket or Tupperware tray.
-All you need is some plastic toy plates and crockery, water and bubble bath, for endless entertainment.
+All you need are some plastic toy plates and crockery, water and bubble bath, and you have endless entertainment!

 2. Have a water bucket relay

 This works well when you have a mix of toddlers and older kids.
 The game has a simple premise, with two teams (of two or more kids) lined up facing each other.
 The aim is to transfer water from one bucket full of water (next to the first child in the line) along the line to the empty bucket at the end.
 Kids do this by scooping the water and pouring it into the next child’s container.
 Give them 3-4 minutes on the timer, and the team with the most water in their end bucket wins.

 If playing just with toddlers, eliminate the competitive factor and focus on transferring water from one receptacle to another.

 3. Try squirt gun painting

 This is as epic as it sounds, and is recommended for toddlers old enough to operate a water pistol safely, though it’s always a good idea to be on hand to ‘help’.
 Basically, you fill up a water pistol with coloured water (dyed with food colouring) or liquid watercolour paint.
 Then set up art paper on an easel (or even just peg it to the clothesline) and let them go for it.
 The result?
 Entertainment for hours and some pretty funky artworks to display!